Looking for things to do in Oklahoma City? Here’s how to spend 48 hours in Oklahoma City!

-Before this trip, I had only been to Oklahoma once.
-My husband and I drove from Wisconsin to Texas last summer, and we cut through the state on our way home to Dallas.
-I was hoping to stop in Oklahoma City, but our geography was off, and we ended up nowhere near there on that quick jaunt through Oklahoma.
+I was hoping to stop in Oklahoma City.
+Our geography was off though, and we ended up nowhere near there on that quick jaunt through Oklahoma.

-The main reason I wanted to go was to check out the OKC National Memorial & Museum, but the more I read about the city, the more excited I got.
-I never would have guessed there are so many awesome things to do in Oklahoma City!
+The main reason I wanted to go was to check out the OKC National Memorial & Museum, so I was surprised when I discovered there are so many other awesome things to do in Oklahoma City!

-Are you ready to join me as I explore this fun, artsy, and totally walkable city?
+Are you ready to explore this fun, artsy, and totally walkable city with me?
 Grab a cup of coffee, because I took tons of pics!

 48 Hours in Oklahoma City / Day 1: Downtown, National Memorial and Museum, Automobile Alley, Midtown, OKC Museum of Art, and more!